Collin Drafts

 Collin Drafts (born April 11, 1985) is an American former professional football quarterback who played in the Arena Football League (AFL).
 He played college football at Charleston Southern University.
 He was signed as an undrafted free agent by the Tri-Cities Fever in 2007.

 College career

 Drafts attended Charleston Southern University, where he was a scholarship quarterback.
 As a four-year starter for the Buccaneers, Drafts accounted for over 90 touchdowns and 10,000 total yards in his career.
+He was voted to the Big South Football All-Decade Team for 2002–09.

 Professional career

-After going undrafted in 2007, Drafts attended a two-day workout with the Manchester Wolves of af2.
+After going undrafted in 2007, Drafts attended a two-day workout with the Manchester Wolves of the af2.

 Tri-Cities Fever

-In his first ever af2 start, Drafts threw 4 touchdown passes, as the Tri-Cities Fever lost 52-42 to the Boise Burn.
+In his first ever af2 start, Drafts threw 4 touchdown passes, as the Tri-Cities Fever lost 52–42 to the Boise Burn.

 Green Bay Blizzard

 Drafts played with the Green Bay Blizzard in 2008.

 Amarillo Dusters

 Drafts was the starting quarterback for the Amarillo Dusters during the 2009 season.